and How to Help Find Them

 Never take your bird outside unless it's in a cage or flight suit.

-intent upon selling birds or sadistically torturing small animals.
+those intent upon selling the birds for profit.
 Birds can

 also become an easy victim of prey to cats, dogs, and hawks.